boyczuk/boyczuk/README.md

 # Hi, I'm Adlai Bridson-Boyczuk

-I am a Computing student at Queen's University with a focus on Artificial Intelligence.
+- 🎓 I am a Computing student at Queen's University with a focus on Artificial Intelligence.

-## About Me

-- 🎓 Currently in my 4th year of a Computing undergrad.
 - 🧠 Passionate about Artificial Intelligence and Machine Learning.

-## Current Classes
+## Current Courses

 - 📚 Evolutionary Optimization
 - 📚 Reinforcement Learning